Zhu Wen: Campaigns against Huang Chao

-As seen above Zhu Quanzhong arrived at Bian more than three months after his appointment.
+Zhu Quanzhong arrived at Bian more than three months after his appointment.
 The delay probably was related to various duties assigned to him in between, but may also have been due to bargaining over how many men of his own men he was to be allowed to bring with him to his new command.
 When he surrendered, Zhu brought with him an army of several thousand men, but by the time he left for Bianzhou this army must have been largely dispersed or absorbed into the imperial armies, for he brought with him to Bian only a few hundred men including a core of at least eighty military retainers.
 These retainers would provide crucial leadership in his early years at Bian.
 The majority of them had probably served with Zhu under Huang Chao, but some, such as Pang Shigu (龐師古), were new recruits.
 To the Xuanwu command belonged one of the strongest armies in the region and Zhu now set about making sure that this army become loyal to him personally.
 The army consisted of two sections: the governor's guard and the main field force, the former acting as the governor's bodyguards.
 Zhu appointed several of his military retainers as guards officers, such as Ding Hui who was made administrator, and Hu Zhen (胡真) who was made a commander.
 Zhu Quanzhong's eldest son, Zhu Youyu (朱友裕) was also made an officer, though at this time he was yet a boy.
 The most important of these appointments was Zhu Zhen (朱珍), who was given special responsibility for selection, training and reorganization.
 Zhu Quanzhong did retain the hereditary officers in the guards and main army, but the reorganizations and preparations for war against Huang Chao had been entrusted to his own men.
 The Xuanwu army consisted largely of infantry.
 Having seen the effectiveness of the Shatou Turks' tribal cavalry during the recapture of Chang'an, Zhu ordered the formation of his own cavalry units.
 Command of the initial force was entrusted his military retainer Pang.
 Later as new units were formed, officers were both selected from men who had come with Zhu or recruited locally.